Spring 2021 UW German Studies Newsletter

 After Autumn’s well-received Netflix Viewing Party for Unorthodox, we’ve organized another!
 This spring we watched and discussed the comedic drama Das letzte Wort, a German Netflix miniseries from September 2020 starring Anke Engelke.
 Das letzte Wort tells the story of Karla Fazius, a woman who tries to overcome the sudden death of her husband.
 Longing, fear, anger, speechlessness - Karla doesn't find her own voice until the day of the funeral.
 There and then she… Read more

 This year I am excited to be able to present some of my recent research at the upcoming GSA conference, which will be held in a hybrid format in Indianapolis, Indiana.
 As part of a panel exploring modes of nonhuman subjectification, I look forward to giving a talk entitled “Infectious Identities: Mensch, Mücke, and the Sanguine Sisterhood of Carmen Stephan’s Mal Aria (2012).”
-Stephan’s novel (which I can wholeheartedly recommend!), is notable not least of all for… Read more
+Stephan’s novel (which I can… Read more

 This academic year was one of milestones.
 In March, I successfully completed my Ph.D. exams and defended my prospectus.
 I am now starting the hard part of writing the first chapter of my dissertation, which examines how authors from former Yugoslavia use foreign words when writing in German about the traumatic experiences of their communities, to give a voice to those communities who had previously been ignored by those in power.
 I am excited to continue working with Prof. Jason Groves on this… Read more